cirrina/ctg-rnaseq/readme-sotwares-n-references.md

-## Running the ctg-rnaseq pipeline
+# Running the ctg-rnaseq pipeline
 The pipeline is intiated by executing a driver script `rnaseq-driver`.
 The diver will:

-- Prime a work directory (copy scripts and configs to this dir)
+* Prime a work directory (copy scripts and configs to this dir)
-- Check the SampleSheet (illegal characters, indexes etc).
+* Check the SampleSheet (illegal characters, indexes etc).
 See SampleSheet below.
-- Generate a run/project-specific nextflow config.
+* Generate a run/project-specific nextflow config.
-- Initiate the `nextflow-main` piepline script.
+* Initiate the `nextflow-main` piepline script.

-1. Retrieve (or build) the **Singularity container(s)**.
-Containers are specified in:
-2. Add the correct .sif paths to:
- 	- `nextflow.config`
-	- `rnaseq-driver`
-3. make sure that the `ctg-rnaseq` scriptsdir matches the `scripts_root` in the `rnaseq-driver` script.
+### Quickstart guide

+1. Check file paths in `rnaseq-driver`
+	* `scripts_root`: Root directory for script versions (see script version section).
+	* `singularity_container_rscript`: Container used by R-script samplesheet check.
+	* `project_root`: Root directory for where nextflow is run, configs and samplesheets are saved etc. This directory is currently synced ("backupped") on the ldb server.
+	* `delivery_root`: Root directory for where output directed to and that will be delivered to customer.
+	* `ctg_save_root`: Root directory where to save qc data for ctg, i.e. same as `ctg-qc`.
-4. Make sure that the software versions as installed in .sif are compatible with references defined in nextflow.config, e.g. STAR indexed references.
+2. Check file paths in `nextflow.config`.
+Note that the different profiles have different containers and/or reference files.
+Make sure that the software versions as installed in .sif are compatible with references defined in nextflow.config, e.g. STAR indexed references.
+	* Genome References
+	* Singularity containers
-5. Edit your samplesheet to fullfill all requirements.
-See section `SampleSheet` below.
-The SampleSheet (-s) ,must be supplied and present within the pipeline execution dir.
+3. Edit your samplesheet to fullfill all requirements.
+See section `SampleSheet`.
+A SampleSheet must be supplied and present within the pipeline execution dir.
+4. Note that **.fastq** and **.bam** file names must be **defined in the SampleSheet**.
-6. Run the `naseq-driver` from within `Illumina Sequencing Runfolder`
+4. Run the `rnaseq-driver` from `Illumina Sequencing Runfolder` (if first time & no project dir has been created)
-7. *OR* run the `naseq-driver`from within the `Project work folder`.
-This requires that path to fastq directory is specified.
-Typically this is performed when resuming a failed run.
+5. **OR** run the `naseq-driver`from within the `Project work folder`.
+This requires that path to fastq directory is specified (`-f` flag).
+Typically this is performed when resuming a failed run or changing a projects paramters using the config files.
-8. Optional: A project runfolder can be primed without starting the pipeline.
+6. Optional: A project runfolder can be primed without starting the nextflow pipeline.
+Use the `-p`, *prime run* flag.
 This in order to modify parameters in the `nextflow.config.project.XXX` or the `nextflow.config` files.

-Example initiate from within Illumina runfolder (v2.x):
+Example initiate from within Illumina runfolder (v2.1.x).:

 ```
 /projects/fs1/shared/ctg-pipelines/ctg-rnaseq/2.0.0/rnaseq-driver \
   -s 2021_024_SampleSheet-IEM.csv
 ```

-Re-run a failed run, debug etc within a project folder:
+Re-run a failed run.
+Done from within the project folder.
+Filepath to fastq diectory is needed :

 ```
 rnaseq-driver \